Optimising treatments for high blood pressure and cardiovascular disease could save lives, according to researchers

 A recent study shows that optimising medicines for high blood pressure and cardiovascular disease patients living in East London could reduce lifetime hospital costs and prevent cardiovascular events such as heart attacks and strokes.

 The team, which included researchers from Queen Mary’s Wolfson Institute of Population Health and William Harvey Research Institute studied over one million people living in East London in 2019 to understand treatment gaps.
-Their findings show that 27 per cent of patients with high blood pressure and 38 per cent of patients with cardiovascular disease do not currently receive optimal treatments for their conditions.
+Their findings show that 27 per cent of patients with high blood pressure and 38 per cent of patients with CVD do not currently receive optimal treatments for their conditions.

 The researchers then developed a model to predict the cardiovascular events that could be avoided, years and quality-adjusted life years gained, and healthcare costs saved, with optimised treatments.
 The results suggest that over five years, full optimisation of blood pressure and cholesterol-lowering medications could prevent almost 1000 heart attacks, strokes or related deaths from hypertension or cardiovascular disease.
 And over the patients’ lifetime, full optimisation could save over £50 million in hospital costs.